Articles on: Android

 Tap the Enable button.

-Tap the OK button to acknowledge the prompt that comes up.
+Tap the OK option to acknowledge the presented information on the prompt that appears.

 Tap the Allow option.

 Verify the protection installation by visiting ExampleAdultSite.com inside a web browser app, such as Chrome.
 This is a safe website for testing to see if pornographic websites are being blocked.
-If it's not blocked, review the previous steps.
+If it's not blocked, you'll need to review the previous documentation.

 Step 3: Enable additional features (optional)